The Hum: Mechanical devices

-Although an obvious candidate, given the common description of the hum as sounding like a diesel engine, the majority of reported hums have not been traced to a specific mechanical source.
+Although some form of mechanical source is an obvious candidate, given the common description of the hum as sounding like a diesel engine, the majority of reported hums have not been traced to a specific mechanical source.

 In the case of Kokomo, Indiana, a city with heavy industry, the origin of the hum was thought to have been traced to two sources.
-The first was a 36-hertz tone from a cooling tower at the local DaimlerChrysler casting plant and the second was a 10-hertz tone from an air compressor intake at the Haynes International plant.
+The first was a 36 Hz tone from a cooling tower at the local DaimlerChrysler casting plant and the second was a 10 Hz tone from an air compressor intake at the Haynes International plant.
 After those devices were corrected, however, reports of the hum persisted.

 Three hums have been linked to mechanical sources.
 The West Seattle Hum was traced to a vacuum pump used by CalPortland to offload cargo from ships.
 After CalPortland replaced the silencers on the machine, reports of the hum ceased.
 Likewise, the Wellington Hum is thought to have been due to the diesel generator on a visiting ship.
 A 35 Hz hum in Windsor, Ontario, is thought to have originated from a steelworks on the industrial zone of Zug Island near Detroit, with reports of the noise ceasing after the U.S. Steel plant there ceased operations in April 2020.

-One hum in Myrtle Beach, South Carolina, was suspected of originating at a Santee Cooper substation almost 2 miles away from the home of a couple who first reported it.
+One hum in Myrtle Beach, South Carolina, was suspected of originating at a Santee Cooper substation almost two miles away from the home of a couple who first reported it.
 The substation is home to the state's largest transformer.
 One local couple sued the power company for the disruption the hum was causing them.
 The hum was louder inside their house than out, in part, they believed, because their house vibrated in resonance to the 60 Hz hum.
-In the lawsuit it is claimed that the volume of the hum was measured at up to 64.1 dB in the couple's home.
+In the lawsuit they claimed that the volume of the hum was measured at up to 64.1 dB in the couple's home.

 Some researchers speculate that the very low frequency radio waves or extremely low frequency radio waves of the military TACAMO system, used by aircraft to communicate with submarines, might be the source for the hum.
-David Deming observes that the difficulty of locating a source of the hum could be attributed to its broadcast from moving aircraft in this fashion, although he notes that there have never been any reports of the Hum around the US Navy's stationary broadcast stations at Cutler, Maine, and Jim Creek, Washington.
+David Deming observes that the difficulty of locating a source of the hum could be attributed to its broadcast from moving aircraft in this fashion, although he notes that there have never been any reports of the Hum around the U.S. Navy's stationary broadcast stations at Cutler, Maine, and Jim Creek, Washington.

 Deming considers it significant that the Hum "avoids publicity", often subsiding in response to an increase in local press coverage, and speculates that this may be a sign that the source is anthropogenic in nature.